Looking for a quality, inexpensive Cintiq competitor? Here is my review of the drawing monitor by Artisul, the D13S.

 - Full specifications + compatibility information

-* Fast response time, not too much paralax (distance from pen tip to the screen)
+- Fast response time, not too much parallax (distance from pen tip to the screen)

-* Good software suppport for Krita, PS, Clipstudio Paint, Corel, and others.
+- Good software support for Krita, PS, Clipstudio Paint, Corel, and others.

 and not bump it too much.
 It’s not too bad though, honestly.